hoanhan101/hraft/PROPOSAL.md

 > `-r server -c list` should also update as changes are made: name, status,
 > type

+> Instead of having one file to manage between role and execute tasks, it would
+> be great if I can execute `hstore-server <command>` to
+> start/stop/kill/restart the server, `hstore-cli -h <host>`
+> to get inside the shell and do `set foo bar` or `get foo`.
+> However, I am not sure how to do this yet.

 #### Steps

 - I first start with a seed node as a server.